ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-february-2025.md

 ![chart-Total-Network-Monthly-Rewards](/uploads/chart-Total-Network-Monthly-Rewards-February-2025.png)

-Total network rewards for February stood at 27,350 xBZZ, representing an 8.7% decline from January’s 29,976 xBZZ.
-The steadying trend in the rate of decline suggests that the reward distribution dynamics are nearing a new balance.
+Total network rewards for February stood at 27,350 xBZZ, representing an 8.7% decrease from January’s 29,976 xBZZ.
+However with 28 days in February and 31 days in January, the average daily rewards are actually ***higher*** in February.

 ## Monthly Median Win Values